petersenpeter/CellExplorer/docs/interface/neuroscope2-description.md

 Time series are extra data which can be shown together with the primary ephys data.
 This includes analog and digital signals.
 The time series are defined i the session struct `session.timeSeries` and can be edited with the session GUI.
 Time series can be shown on top of the ephys traces (normalized range) or below the ephys traces.

 ## Spikes tab
-Contains parameters and elements for spikes, cell metrics, and derived data.

 ### Spikes
 + `Show spikes`: Shows spikes data if available (`basename.spikes.cellinfo.mat`).